tellor-io/dataSpecs/types/EVMHeader.md

 ## Description

-The `EVMHeader` query type allows users to bridge block header information from any EVM compatible network and subsequently storing this information on the target chain.
+The `EVMHeader` query type allows users to fetch the block hash for a given block from any EVM compatible network and subsequently storing this information on the target chain.

 ## Query Parameters